-The PHA must select PBV proposals in accordance with the selection procedures in the PHA administrative plan.
-The PHA must select PBV proposals by either of the following two methods.
+COC must select PBV proposals in accordance with the selection procedures in COC administrative plan.
+COC must select PBV proposals by either of the following two methods.

 - PHA request for PBV Proposals.
-The PHA may solicit proposals by using a request for proposals to select proposals on a competitive basis in response to the PHA request.
-The PHA may not limit proposals to a single site or impose restrictions that explicitly or practically preclude owner submission of proposals for PBV housing on different sites. - The PHA may select proposal that were previously selected based on a competition.
+COC may solicit proposals by using a request for proposals to select proposals on a competitive basis in response to COC request.
+COC may not limit proposals to a single site or impose restrictions that explicitly or practically preclude owner submission of proposals for PBV housing on different sites. - COC may select proposal that were previously selected based on a competition.
 This may include selection of a proposal for housing assisted under a federal, state, or local government housing assistance program that was subject to a competition in accordance with the requirements of the applicable program, community development program, or supportive services program that requires competitive selection of proposals (e.g., HOME, and units for which competitively awarded LIHTCs have been provided), where the proposal has been selected in accordance with such program's competitive selection requirements within three years of the PBV proposal selection date, and the earlier competitive selection proposal did not involve any consideration that the project would receive PBV assistance.
-The PHA need not conduct another competition.
+COC need not conduct another competition.